Teacher in Charge: Ms J. Botting.

 Term 3

-Topic: Pompeian art and architecture OR Athenian Greek sculpture: student choice
+Topic: EITHER Pompeian Domestic art and architecture OR Athenian Greek sculpture (student choice)

 Derived Grade Exams for AS 91200 and AS 91201 will also occur during this term.